Skip to content

 Shatter Resistance

 Most objects resist incoming damage to some degree.
-This will be labeled as shatter resistance.
-Whatever the number is, is subtracted from all damage types except entropic.
-Some materials and spells might bypass shatter resistance as well, if they do, it will be in the description of the spell, material, or effect.
+This is listed as shatter resistance.
+The listed number is subtracted from all damage types except entropic.
+Some materials and spells bypass shatter resistance; if they do, the spell, material, or effect says so.

 Size Modifier